A list of terms and definitions related to SEMrush tools and digital marketing.

 SE Traffic Price - Estimated monthly price for an Ad campaign for the same amount of keywords as shown in the Domain's report.

-Sitelinks - Sitelinks are a SERP Feature that show the domain's main page as well as more specially, targeted internal links.
+Sitelinks – A SERP Features that show the domain's main page as well as more specially, targeted internal links.

-SMM - SMM stands for social media marketing and is a professional service that uses social media platforms to promote a product or service on the Internet.
+SMM (Social media marketing) – a professional service that uses social media platforms to promote a product or service on the Internet.

 Social traffic – Traffic that comes to your site from various social media platforms.

-TLD - TLD stands for top level domain and represents the extension of a domain (.gov, .org, .edu, etc.)
+TLD (Top level domain) – Represents the extension of a domain (.gov, .org, .edu, etc.)

 Topic Efficiency – This metric (found in Topic Research) represents the ratio between a topic’s search volume and difficulty.
 A higher Topic Efficiency score is generally the result of higher volume and lower difficulty.
 High Topic Efficiency can represent a good topic to target with content marketing efforts.